Dear Trump: Please save my GM factory job in Lordstown, Ohio

 "Please help us in Lordstown," says Sheridan, a soft-spoken Midwesterner with three kids.
 "This is a great middle class job.
 You can't find one better around here."

 These are GM's first layoffs in six years.
-GM is moving forward with 1,200 layoffs in Lordstown, Ohio (where Sheridan works), and another 800 in Lansing, Michigan -- both key states that led to Trump's victory.
-Given the vote totals, many of these workers likely voted for Trump, breaking ranks with their United Automobile Workers union that backed Hillary Clinton.
+About 1,200 workers in Lordstown, Ohio (where Sheridan works) are getting the ax and another 800 in Lansing, Michigan -- both key states that led to Trump's victory.
+Given the vote totals, many of these workers likely voted for Trump, breaking ranks with the United Automobile Workers union that backed Hillary Clinton.

 Trump appeared to hear their outcry.
 In early January, he slammed GM in a tweet.